 Injuries to this area are associated with tenderness over the joint, sometimes with swelling and crepitus (noise coming from the joint when you move it).
 There will usually be pain with elevating your arm, bringing your shoulders forward, and reaching across your body.

 Sternoclavicular joint injuries are quite rare.
 For example, the sternoclavicular joint only accounts for 1% of all shoulder dislocations.
 By far the most common cause of symptoms in this area is osteoarthritis, which occurs in older populations and manual labourers.
 Usually this will consist of 3-6 months of pain where a joint thickening will occur, and then the pain will dissipate.

 Much less common conditions include can include:

-Various inflammatory conditions such as SAPHO, psoriatic arthritis, Tietze’s syndrome, costochondritis, infection, Reiter’s syndrome, gout and axial spondylarthropathy.
+- Various inflammatory conditions such as SAPHO, psoriatic arthritis, Tietze’s syndrome, costochondritis, infection, Reiter’s syndrome, gout and axial spondyloarthropathy.

 Sometimes your physiotherapist will request an x-ray as a first line screen due to the relatively infrequent presentations of musculoskeletal conditions in this area.
 Once deemed appropriate, treatment/rehabilitation will usually consist of:

 - Advice and education on management.

 - Muscle release techniques to settle down any secondary areas and potential contributing factors.